ericlenio/escreen/README.md

     _ES_send_marker "$marker" "any paramaters here ..."

 Handlers can utilize the following global variables:
-* OS
-* PROMPT
-* EXPECTSSH_TMPDIR
-* EXPECTSSH_PROFILE
+* OS: output from `uname -s`, e.g. `Linux` or `Darwin`
+* PROMPT: holds the regex to detect a bash prompt
+* EXPECTSSH_TMPDIR: temporary storage directory
+* EXPECTSSH_PROFILE: directory of the current profile
 * EXPECTSSH_FUNCTIONS_DIR
-* EXPECTSSH_LOADED_FUNCS

-A handler can expect a single arg to be passed to it, which is a gzip'd, base64'd string of data.
+A handler can expect a single arg to be passed to it.
 The format of this data is up to you to define: it is the 2nd arg shown above with `_ES_send_marker`.

 ## Other notes

-Bash command files can use the following helper functions:
+Bash command files can use the following helper functions/environment variables:
 * _ES_marker
+* EXPECTSSH_LOADED_FUNCS: a space separated list of functions that have been loaded into the current shell

 If a bash command file has a dependency on another command file to be loaded first, add a comment line like this in the file with the dependency: